Homemade liquid sourdough

-Recipe for Liquid Sourdough Starter with La Milanaise Organic Rye Flour
+Recipe for liquid sourdough starter with La Milanaise’s Organic Rye Flour

 Preparation: 5 days